 Both in Japan and the United States, differences in the nature of the content was observed across organizations within the same medium.
 For example, the television networks in the United States covered the disasters with different "story lines or themes."
 For ABC the story was one of danger, threat and the helplessness of ordinary people to control the ravages of nature.
 CBS, on the other hand, painted a picture of calm, technological enlightenment.
-In Japan, the NHK radio broadcasts were oriented toward reporting damage and destruction, while the commercial network, ABC, tried to respond to citizens' requests for contact with their family.
+In Japan, the NHK radio broadcasts reported damage and destruction, while the commercial network, ABC, tried to respond to citizens' requests for contact with their family.

-There observations are not inherently obvious, although supportive of the work by Nimmo (1984) who reported similar differences of American network television coverage of the Three Mile Island nuclear plant accident.
-This is further discussed in Nimmo and Combs (1985).
+These observations are not inherently obvious, although supported by the work of Nimmo (1984; see also Nimmo and Combs, 1985) who reported similar differences of American network television coverage of the Three Mile Island nuclear plant accident.

-It might be asked how conscious the mass media organizations are of their "styles" and whether there are cross-societal similarities on this point which were not looked for or caught by our study.
+It might be asked how conscious the mass media organizations are of their "styles" and whether there are cross-societal similarities?
 Equally as important, in what way, if any, do intramedia style differences affect audience exposure to and use of mass media content?
-Another worthwhile question to ask is whether there are also style differences among the print media; anecdotal and impressionistic observations would seem to support the idea but systematic empirical documentation is currently not available.
+Another worthwhile question to ask is whether there are also style differences among the print media?
+Anecdotal and impressionistic observations would seem to support the idea, but systematic empirical documentation is currently not available.